For more information on our drop-in hours, please head to our Drop-In Hours webpage.

 Treatment is available.
 Recovery is possible.

-Ideal standard of care is: early recognition, timely intervention using an evidence-based, multidisciplinary team approach (medical, psychological & nutritional).
-Treatment plans often are tailored to individual needs and may include one or more of the following:
+Ideal standard of care includes early recognition and timely intervention using an evidence-based, multidisciplinary team approach (medical, psychological, & nutritional).
+Treatment plans often are tailored to individual needs and may include on or more of the following:

 Services at CAPS: